Increasing your email open rate takes time, but with consistent effort and some smart tactics, we promise you’ll get there.

 We’ve got three handy tips that, if used properly, should dramatically increase your email open rate right away.
 Armed with these tips, you’ll not only see your email open rate go up.
 You’ll see the number of click-throughs and conversions increase, too.

 Understand what a good email open rate looks like

-Here’s the thing: before you get started with increasing your open rate, it’s essential to know where you stand.
-Mailchimp has tracked billions of emails in order to produce industry averages for practically every type of business you could think of.
-While certain industries are in the low-to mid-teens (“Daily Deals/E-Coupons” are at 15.22%), most industries fall in the range of the upper-teens to mid-twenties.
 So, if your open rate is hovering around 20%, you’re probably somewhere near your industry’s average.
 Of course, “average” isn’t what you want: you need to perform better than average in order to have a leg up on those 117 other emails that are landing in your customers’ email inboxes each and every day.
-So, once you have a sense of where you stand, you can set realistic goals for improvement.
-Don’t expect to double your open rate overnight: it’ll take time.
-But in the end, it’s well worth it.

 Resend emails that weren’t opened

 Next, send a follow-up email to the recipients who didn’t open the first.
-It can be the exact same email; or, you can experiment with a new subject line, especially if the original open rate was unusually low.
+It can be the exact same email.
+Or, you can experiment with a new subject line, especially if the original open rate was unusually low.